 Even if the prosecution has a strong case, Lance can work for the best outcome in your case and assist you with important administrative matters such as helping you retain your driving privileges with a restricted license.

 Do Not Wait – Get DUI Defense Help Today

 The consequences of a DUI conviction can tarnish your reputation and put your freedom at risk.
 Call our Knoxville law offices at 865-413-3438 or email us via our online intake form.
-We serve clients across East Tennessee.
+We serve clients across East and Middle Tennessee.